carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Neural networks can be tuned to leverage many different types of activation functions.
 In fact, it is a crucial decision as the choice of activation function will have a direct impact on the performance of the model.

-The table below describes each activation function, its benefits, and drawbacks.
+Table 2.
+Descrition of each activation function, its benefits, and drawbacks.

 | Activation Function | Positives                                                        | Negatives                                  |
 |---------------------|------------------------------------------------------------------|--------------------------------------------|